-We will next evaluate the adoption of SAD routing in two typical multihomed configurations: sites running BGP but without redistributing the BGP information into an IGP, and sites running an IGP to select the exit path.
+We will next evaluate the adoption of SAD routing in two typical multihomed configurations: sites running BGP but without redistributing the BGP information into IGP, and sites running an IGP to select the exit path.
 There is an additional possible configuration using static routes in the multihomed site.
-However, this last configuration is fairly simple and several commercial routers already support it, so we won't provide a full description of it.
-Nevertheless, it should be noted that when SAD routing is used, it is possible to obtain fault tolerance and TE capabilities without requiring dynamic routing, since those features are now supported by the hosts themselves and not by the routing system.
+However, this last configuration is fairly simple and several commercial routers already support it, so we will not provide a full description of it.
+Nevertheless, it should be noted that when SAD routing is used, it is possible to obtain fault tolerance and TE capabilities in sites with static routing since those features are now supported by the hosts themselves and not by the routing system.